Wally Yonamine: Professional baseball career

-In baseball, Yonamine was the first American to play professional baseball in Japan after World War II.
 A multi-skilled outfielder, Yonamine was also noted for his flexible batting style and aggressive baserunning during his career with the Yomiuri Giants and Chunichi Dragons.
-In Japan, Yonamine was a member of four Japan Series Championship teams, the Central League MVP in 1957, a consecutive seven-time Best Nine Award winner (1952–58), an eleven-time All-Star, a three-time batting champion, and the first foreigner to be a manager (Dragons, 1972–77).
+In Japan, Yonamine was a member of four Japan Series Championship teams, the Central League MVP in 1957, a consecutive seven-time Best Nine Award winner (1952–58), an eleven-time All-Star, a three-time batting champion.

-Yonamine was the first American inducted into the Japanese Baseball Hall of Fame, admitted in 1994 for his achievements during his 12-year career with the Giants and Dragons.
+Yonamine was inducted into the Japanese Baseball Hall of Fame, admitted in 1994 for his achievements during his 12-year career with the Giants and Dragons.

 Post-career

 Yonamine operated a highly successful pearl store, "Wally Yonamine Pearls", with his wife, Jane.
 The store is located in Roppongi, Tokyo.
 They also had a branch of their store in California run by their children.
 In 2008, Yonamine joined the Japanese Master League team Nagoya 80 D'sers as a coach/part-time player.

 After an extended battle with prostate cancer, Yonamine died on February 28, 2011, aged 85, in Honolulu.

-Yonamine's nephew, Micah, was selected by the Philadelphia Phillies in the 29th round of the 2019 Major League Baseball draft.
+Yonamine's grand-nephew, Micah, was selected by the Philadelphia Phillies in the 29th round of the 2019 Major League Baseball draft.
+He is currently a developmental player for the Hokkaido Nippon-Ham Fighters.